Article February 1st, 2023 by Csaba Virág, Director, Cybersecurity Competence Services

-In recent years, you may have noticed a steady drip of articles arguing that cybersecurity is becoming a business enabler, rather than a pure cost to businesses.
-The argument is that cybersecurity, when done well, creates a business environment where innovation, agility and growth can thrive.
+In recent years, you may have noticed a steady drip of articles arguing that cybersecurity is becoming a business enabler rather than a pure cost to businesses.
+The argument is that cybersecurity, when done well, creates a business environment where innovation, agility, and growth can thrive.

-According to a survey by Vodafone, 86% of high-growth businesses see cybersecurity as an enabler of new business opportunities, rather than simply as a means of defense.
+According to a survey by Vodafone, 86% of high-growth businesses see cybersecurity as an enabler of new business opportunities rather than simply as a means of defense.
 Almost 90% of companies believe that strong cybersecurity helps with their reputation in the market, attracts new customers, and improves loyalty among existing customers.

 But cybersecurity is becoming more challenging as digital transformation accelerates and the use of cognitive technology becomes more widespread.
 The ultimate objective is to ensure that cybersecurity becomes a business enabler in an interconnected – and therefore increasingly risky – digital world.

-Worldwide spend on cybersecurity exceeded $60 billion in 2021; according to Deloitte, companies spend between 6% and 14% of their total IT budget on cybersecurity every year, with financial services institutions spending the most.
+Worldwide spending on cybersecurity exceeded $60 billion in 2021; according to Deloitte, companies spend between 6% and 14% of their total IT budget on cybersecurity every year, with financial services institutions spending the most.
 The danger is that this level of spending can give a false sense of security.

 If cybersecurity is to be a business enabler, it’s essential to know what you don’t know.
-And that’s where organisations like Nortal excel.
+And that’s where organizations like Nortal excel.
 It’s vital that organizations and companies understand the true level of their resilience in a crisis situation – and that can only be done by rigorous real-life testing.